openid/authzen/authorization-api-1_0.md

     "decision": "deny"
 }
 ~~~
-{#example-access-query-decision title="Example Access Query Decision"}
+{#example-asset-query-decision title="Example Asset Query Decision"}

 ## Access Evaluations API
-The access evaluations is a means for a PEP to request decisions for a number of assets for a single request context.
+The access evaluations API is a means for a PEP to request decisions for a number of assets for a single request context.

 The Access Evaluations API is available at the relative URL `evaluations` via the `POST` HTTP method.